 If you get a chance to interview with a potential mentor, they’ll likely ask about your goals and what you want to get out of the opportunity.
 Make sure you’re clear with what you want out of the apprenticeship.
-Tattoo Apprenticeship Programs do not want to take people on who are unsure of what they actually want to do.
+Tattoo Apprenticeship Programs do not want to take people who are unsure of what they want to do.

 2. Build Your Portfolio And Refine Your Art Skills

 Start building your portfolio dedicated to your tattoo work and sketches.
 You’ll need something to back up your credibility and artistic talent.
 Apprenticeships aren’t designed to teach you how to draw.
 But, if you want to refine your style, taking tattoo art courses can also help you at this career stage.
 When you join Body Art & Soul’s Tattoo School, your art classes are included in your apprenticeship.

 3. Start Saving Up Or Enlist Help From Your Friends And Family

 Tattoo Apprenticeships are not free.
 Your equipment and your apprenticeship all cost something.
 At first, paying for experience may seem unnecessary, but it works.
 Securing the training you need right away will save you years of trying to do things the hard way.
 Think of it as an investment for your career.
 Once you can go pro, the experience will pay off big time.

 Looking for an apprenticeship right now?
 Call/Text 1-917-227-2842

 Getting the basics of becoming a tattoo artist is essential to growing a career.
 It’s also challenging!
 There’s no question that the industry is evolving daily.
 Many new techniques are constantly being developed.
 That’s why joining a tattoo school can be so helpful: you’ll have access to mentors who can teach you more about the industry, help you get your foot in the door, and give you guidance along the way.